 Include me, write test is many people’s nightmare.
 Many junior programmers feel it is hard to define which should be tested.
 So, I decided to share my experience after I tech my colleague today.

-So, let us try to keep everything simple, and you will feel happy when writing the test.
+So, you can try to keep everything simple, and you will feel happy when writing the test.

 The Pure Ruby example